France in the Seven Years' War: War in Asia

 The French position in India had been severely weakened following the Second Carnatic War, which had ended in 1754 with the Treaty of Pondicherry.
-In spite of this they held several strong trading posts, particularly that at Pondicherry and they maintained relations with several major Indian Princes who were also enemies of the British.
+In spite of this they held several strong trading posts, particularly that at Pondicherry and they maintained relations with several major Indian princes who were also enemies of the British.

 The French war in India started badly, with the loss of the Chandalore which saw the last French trading post in Bengal destroyed.
 A major French force under the Comte De Lally was despatched from Europe, and it threatened to turn the balance in India.
 However, an attempt to seize Madras failed, while Lally's force was unable to prevent the eventual British capture of Pondicherry and a comprehensive British victory in India.
 In the wake of Britain's domination of India, they were able to launch an expedition from Madras to the Philippines which captured Manila from France's ally Spain – further weakening the Bourbon position in Asia.

 The Mughals led by Shah Alam II were joined by Jean Law and 200 Frenchmen and waged a campaign against the British during the Seven Years' War.
 Jean Law's Memoire: Mémoires sur quelques affaires de l’Empire Mogol 1756-1761 contains detailed information about the campaign of the Mughal Emperor Shah Alam II and his French allies against the British East India Company.

 War in Africa

-In April 1758 a British expedition conceived by the merchant Thomas Cumming and authorised by Pitt captured the French settlement of Saint-Louis in Senegal.
+In April 1758 a British expedition conceived by the merchant Thomas Cumming and authorised by William Pitt captured the French settlement of Saint-Louis in Senegal.
 The scheme had been so successful and profitable that two further expeditions were despatched the same year which captured the island of Gorée and the French trading station on the Gambia.

 The loss of these valuable colonies further weakened France's finances.
 In 1762 a force was prepared to retake the Senegal territories, but had to be abandoned.